quickly will my order be done?

 - written on professional looking printed tablature paper

 - readable, but less organized with less detailed notes

-- written on handmade tablature paper (.PDF file
+- written on handmade tablature paper (.PDF file format)

 Here are the formats available for different types of

 a.
 TablEdit file

 2. A.C.T.
 TabList Tablature formats:

 2. Printed or Engraved -

 used with tablature created since about 2007

 Use the links below to download samples of the four formats.